css-raku/CSS-Properties-raku/README.md

 - color values are converted to Color objects
 - other values are converted to strings or numeric, as appropriate
 - the .key method returns the value type
-- box properties are properties that contain four sides.
-These are containers only.
-For example, 'margin' is a container property for 'margin-top', 'margin-left', e.g.
+- box properties are arrays that contain four sides.
+For example, 'margin' contains 'margin-top', 'margin-right', 'margin-bottom' and 'margin-left';
-- there are also some compound properties that are presented as Hashs; for example, 'font' is a hash container for 'font-size', 'font-family', and other font properties.
+- there are also some compound properties that may be accessed directly or via a hash; for example, The 'font' accessor returns a hash containing 'font-size', 'font-family', and other font properties.

 ```
 use CSS::Declarations;